 Each section dedicated to a particular saint is accompanied by a brief hagiography, the longest being reserved for Eutropius of Saintes.

 Finally, the last three chapters are devoted to the pilgrim’s goal, Santiago de Compostela itself.
 These chapters provide detailed descriptions of the cathedral and the liturgical appurtenances of the altar with the apparent aim of establishing the status of the shrine as a pilgrimage destination beyond compare.

-The Pilgrim’s Guide was undoubtedly compiled from more than one source as was often the case in medieval manuscripts where sections of text might be copied from disparate sources and presented as a homogenous piece.
-Nevertheless, the true intention behind the Guide would be the same, if not more so, as for the whole five books of the Jacobus.
-This was to promote the cult of Saint James for a relatively small audience of powerful clerics and royalty, making the case for Compostela to be considered as an authentic pilgrimage destination to rival Rome and Jerusalem.
+The Pilgrim’s Guide was undoubtedly compiled from more than one source, as was often the case in medieval manuscripts, where sections of text might be copied from disparate sources and presented as a homogenous piece.
+The most likely intention behind the text of the Guide would be the same, if not more so, as for the whole five books of the Jacobus, namely, to promote the cult of Saint James for a relatively small audience of powerful clerics and royalty, making the case for Compostela to be considered an authentic pilgrimage destination to rival Rome and Jerusalem.